hitonomi/jotai-rewrite/README.md

-# Getting Started with Create React App
+# Getting Started with Jotai

+Just a challenge for myself to rewrite the basic functionality of a library that I have never used before but checked only the docs & examples
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts